HISTORY

 The best support that parents can offer students in the teaching of the history is to take them to places!
 We have local history on our doorstep (much of which is free), for example, Guildford Castle, Godalming Museum etc. If you wish to explore further places such as Hampton Court Palace, the Naval dockyards at Portsmouth and many National Trust properties provide a useful insight to different periods in time.

-Please see curriculum map below for all years.
+Please see curriculum maps below for all years.

 British Values